 Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Loan commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many commitments are expected to expire without being drawn upon, total commitment amounts do not necessarily represent future cash requirements.
 Each customer's credit-worthiness is evaluated on a case-by-case basis, including the collateral required, if deemed necessary by the Banks upon extension of credit, and is based on management's credit evaluation of the counter party.
-At December 31, 2016 and 2015, the Company had outstanding loan commitments of \$157.9 million and \$142.2 million, respectively.
+At December 31, 2017 and 2016, the Company had outstanding loan commitments of \$154.4 million and \$157.9 million, respectively.
+As of year-end 2017, variable rate commitments were \$59.9 million and fixed rate commitments were \$94.5 million.
 As of year-end 2016, variable rate commitments were \$50.7 million and fixed rate commitments were \$107.2 million.
-As of year-end 2015, variable rate commitments were \$67.8 million and fixed rate commitments were \$74.4 million.
 Of these commitments, none had an original maturity in excess of one year.

 Standby letters of credit and financial guarantees are conditional commitments issued by the Company to guarantee performance of a customer to a third party.
 Those guarantees are issued primarily to support public and private borrowing arrangements, and the credit risk involved is essentially the same as that involved in extending loans to customers.
 The Company requires collateral to secure these commitments when deemed necessary.
-At December 31, 2016 and 2015, outstanding standby letters of credit totaled \$2.6 million and \$3.0 million, respectively.
+At December 31, 2017 and 2016, outstanding standby letters of credit both totaled \$2.6 million.

 In the normal course of business, the Company extends loans, which are subsequently sold to other lenders, including agencies of the U.S. government.
 Certain of these loans are conveyed with recourse creating off-balance sheet risk with regard to the collectibility of the loan.
-At December 31, 2016 and 2015, the Company had no loans sold with recourse.
+At December 31, 2017 and 2016, the Company had no loans sold with recourse.